MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ---
 title: Windows Subsystem for Android™️
-description: Windows Subsystem for Android enables your Windows 11 device to run Android applications that are available in the Amazon Appstore.
+description: Windows Subsystem for Android™️ enables your Windows 11 device to run Android applications that are available in the Amazon Appstore.
 Learn more about set up, device requirements, installing and uninstalling, input compatibility, testing and debugging, and using the Amazon Appstore.
 author: mattwojo
 ms.author: mattwoj
 ms.reviewer: mousma